nhsuk/nhsuk-service-manual-community-backlog/.github/ISSUE_TEMPLATE/ask-a-question.md

 ---
 name: Ask a question ❓
-about: If you need support using the service manual (the community is here to help)
+about: If you need support using the service manual, the community is here to help.
 title: ''
 labels: 'type: question ❓'
 assignees: ''